mbzuai-oryx/CoVR-VidLLM-CVPRW25/README.md

 # For the validation set:
 python tools/embs/save_blip_embs_vids.py --video_dir datasets/WebVid/8M/train --todo_ids validation_set.csv
-# Then change the file name to blip-vid-embs-large-all_ours_val
+# Then change the name of the generated folder to "blip-vid-embs-large-all_ours_val"

 # For the test set (once it is public:
 python tools/embs/save_blip_embs_vids.py --video_dir datasets/WebVid/8M/train --todo_ids test_set.csv
-# Then change the file name to blip-vid-embs-large-all_ours_test
+# Then change the name of the generated folder to "blip-vid-embs-large-all_ours_test"
 ```